 For example, earning a degree takes a lot of hard work.
-So, the degree is a memorial to the hard work it took to get it.
-In turn, this helps us to accomplish other things.
-Similarly, if the event is an accident caused by negligent or bad behavior, then this serves as a reminder of what not to do.
+The degree is a memorial to the hard work it took to get it.
+This achievement is a building block that helps us to accomplish other things.
+Similarly, if the event is an accident caused by negligent or bad behavior, this serves as a reminder of what not to do.

 Cultural Rites of Passage

-Most importantly, they can demonstrate the cohesiveness of society.
-Spiritual transitions that are shared by a culture bring people together.
+Most importantly, they can show the cohesiveness of society.
+When people share the same transitions, it helps to bring people together.
 Cultural rites can include spiritual transitions, as well.
-These events or catalysts for the transition does not be positive.
+These events or catalysts for the transition do not need to be positive.
 Any catastrophe such as an earthquake or plague can bring out the best or the worst in people.

 Spiritual Rites of Passage

 There is a common formula for spiritual transitions; separation, cleaning, death, and rebirth.
 This process is cyclical in nature as with the coming of each season.
 And, most interestingly, you’ll see this same pattern reflected in many cultures.
-Joseph Campbell noted anthropologist coined the term “Hero’s Journey.”
+Joseph Campbell noted anthropologist coined the term Hero’s Journey.
 We use this in the same pattern in our blended learning strategy of the Hero’s Journey in three phases, awakening, transforming, and inspiring.

 Separation or Awakening

 The separation aspect is important to draw focus on the processes to come.
 This corresponds with the awakening aspect of the Hero’s Journey.
 In ancient cultures, this separation was often a physical one.
-The initiate was taken away from the family and village.
-Sometimes blindfolded and taken into the wilderness, or in some cases, the initiate spent time in a cave, hut, or sweat lodge.
-Today, the weekend retreat where we turn off electronic devices works as an effective substitute.
-Separation provides space for awakening.
+For example, in some cultures, they take away the candidate on a physical adventure.
+This symbolizes the inward journey.
+They may even blindfold them and then take them into the wilderness.

 Symbolic death often represents the removal of previous beliefs and barriers.
 Because without the ability to leave them behind, we often cannot access or use spiritual technologies that require an open mind.

-Modern Rites of Passage
+Personal Rites of Passage

 If the culture does not recognize important life events and benchmarks, then people create their own.
 That’s because they are important landmarks for our psyche.
 So, if there is no “space” for this in the popular culture, the subculture will develop its own milestones to commemorate major events.
 These personal rites can reflect elements of both cultural and spiritual rites.

 Your Own Spiritual Rites of Passage

 You don’t need to belong to a gang or religion to create your own meaningful rituals to celebrate meaningful life milestones.
-As mentioned above the modern culture often does not recognize these personal milestones.
+As mentioned above, modern culture often does not recognize these personal milestones.
 So, you are free to develop your own rites and rituals.
 These are often the keys to unlocking your spiritual gifts.
 This is probably another reason why modern culture downplays these events.

 When you create your own spiritual rites of passage, you are celebrating your heritage and accomplishments.
 Any significant life event is worthy of this type of celebration.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia